 Metro & Bus

 The easiest way to get around the city is by metro and bus.
-There are various lines and directions, and you usually don’t have to wait more than 10-20 minutes for the next transport.
-At night you can take one of the night buses, which are called Búhos (Owls).
+There are various lines and directions, and you usually don’t have to wait more than 10-20 minutes for the subsequent transport.
+At night, you can take one of the night buses called Búhos (Owls).

 Cercanías – Regional trains